weatherxm-network/weather-markets/london-resolver/README.md

 AVG TEMP: 9.49 Celsius
 ```

-The daily average temperature is the output in the end `AVG TEMP: 9.49 Celsius`
+The daily median highesttemperature is the output in the end `AVG TEMP: 9.49 Celsius`

 The following is the output when executing the **runner.py** for a period of time: